/ VST Home / Tutorials

 VST 2 and VST 3 version of your Plug-in have not the same UID

-For this use case since VST 3 SDK version 3.7.5 we have 2 possibilities for a VST 3 plug-in to inform the Host about which VST 2 plug-in it could replace:
+For this use case, since VST 3 SDK version 3.7.5 we have two possibilities for a VST 3 plug-in to inform the host about which VST 2 plug-in it could replace:

 Using the moduleinfo.json file

-The Compatibility json array in the moduleinfo.json allows to list the UIDs which could be replaced by the VST 3 plug-in.
+The Compatibility json array in the moduleinfo.json allows listing the UIDs that could be replaced by the VST 3 plug-in.

 Using the IPluginCompatibility interface